• Skip to primary navigation

 If it could cause autophagy and apoptosis, then ginger could prevent chemotherapy resistance.

-However, more research is needed to know the effectiveness of the ginger solution in fighting against ovarian cancer cells.
+However, more research is needed to determine the effectiveness of the ginger solution in fighting against ovarian cancer cells.

 Healthy Lifestyle

 Since there are no vaccines yet to prevent ovarian cancer, you should consider having a healthy lifestyle.
-By healthy lifestyle, it means that you must avoid tobacco products and alcohol.
+A healthy lifestyle means that you must avoid tobacco products and alcohol.
 You should also get daily exercise and maintain a healthy diet.

 Consider focusing on plant-based food.